 Learning to create your own boundaries is part of building your brand.
 Click To Tweet

-We can’t do everything and anything a client requests. and also let them set the price.
+We can’t do everything and anything a client requests.

 We should choose to create rules that align with our business goals.